Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2020 » Quiz

 Question #2

-A the sales of the firm with the higher price will decline slightly.
+A the sales of the firm that increased its price will decline sharply.

 B the egos of all the top executives will eventually lead to cooperation at that higher price.